On the number of terms in the COS method for European option pricing: Order of Convergence

 \section{Order of Convergence}

-The main Theorem \ref{thm:asy} in this section describes the order of convergence of the COS method if we allow $N\to\infty$ and choose $M$ and $L$ depending on $N$.
+Theorem \ref{thm:asy} describes the order of convergence of the COS method if we allow $N\to\infty$ and choose $M$ and $L$ depending on $N$.
 We describe only the asymptotic behavior of the COS method and we assume $M=L$ in this section to keep the notation simple.
 We establish a bound of the order of convergence of the error of the COS method with parameters $L$ and $N$, i.e.,